 The RBI annually publishes the applicable guidelines for Full Fledged Money Changers in the form of a master circular called the Memorandum of Instruction on Money Changing Activities.
 Every entity intending to enter or already involved in the money changing activities in India need to follow these guidelines as well as the provisions mentioned in the Foreign Exchange Management Act, 1999.

-What is the eligibility criterion for FFMC License in India?
+Eligibility criterion for FFMC License in India

 The eligibility criteria for companies to obtain the FFMC license are:-